bernardcooke53/adagiovanni/README.md

 ```bash
 docker compose down
 ```
-you can still restart at a later date, and the orders will be loaded.
-Since this application is just a demonstration, there is no delete functionality and the database is shared with the integration tests;
-however the data is stored in a docker volume called `adagiovanni_db`, so if you want to reset the demo application, you can find the volume in your list of Docker volumes with
+you can still restart at a later date, and the orders will be loaded back into the application.
+Since this application is just a demonstration, there is no delete functionality and the database is shared with the integration tests; however the data is stored in a docker volume called `adagiovanni_db`, so if you want to reset the demo application, you can find the volume in your list of Docker volumes with
 ```bash
 docker volume ls
 ```